automatically generated captions

 00:22:40 too close to one of them when it swings its arms

-00:22:42 or simply because you haven't doesn't notice so one of the things is beginning to happen now is the development of
+00:22:42 it simply cuts you in half and doesn't notice. so one of the things is beginning to happen now is the development of

 00:22:48 what's known in the trade as collaborative robotics meaning robots by which I mean very broadly almost anything that's

 00:22:58 a machine that interacts in a dynamic way with its environment.

 00:23:03 Robots that are designed and do work cooperatively

 00:23:07 and safely with people. it's a very important kind of distinction because with cooperative robotics one can imagine.

 00:23:16 The step in which on the one hand we already have us thinking together with machines computers I think all the time

 00:23:24 we're very happy with that and if we can now add to this something in which we interact with machines